 Aside from their film-related services, The Photo Lab also offers photo restoration as well as headshots (with an excellent reputation for the quality of both of these offerings).

-Located about 30 miles north of Houston in Kingwood, we recommend checking out Kingwood Photo Lab.
+A bit further North, you can find Kingwood Photo Lab.
 Established in 1985, they’ve gained a great reputation as a friendly, reliable place for film developing.